RohinJ444/NEPA_TextClassification/README.md

 ## Project Overview

-As a part of a [BEACN](https://www.beacn.org) project commissioned by the Union of Concerned Scientists, I led a team of five associate consultants to conduct a comprehensive analysis of NEPA timelines.
+As the Project Manager of a [BEACN](https://www.beacn.org) project commissioned by the Union of Concerned Scientists, I led a team of five associate consultants to conduct a comprehensive analysis of NEPA timelines.
 In this project, I developed an advanced text classification model to detect so-called exogenous variables (i.e., NEPA-provisioned litigation, mid-project financing issues, third-party construction delays, compliance with the Clean Air Act required, etc.) in lengthy reports formally known as Environmental Impact Statements (EISes) for projects that require federal NEPA review.
 Our team then used the presence or absence (1 or 0) of each of the exogenous variables in a sample of 300 projects to determine the variables' impact on project durations using regression analysis.

 ## Technologies Used